jonsterling/math-translations/index.md

 ---

-This is a hypertext English translation of Bénabou's famous report *Problémes dans le topos*.
+This is a hypertext English translation of Bénabou's famous report *Problémes dans les topos*.
 Errors in translation belong to me alone; I have also taken some liberties to ensure readability.

 Node numberings of the form **1.2.3** are guaranteed to be the same as in the